It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 The cells are exposed to a laser, which causes them to emit light.

-Flow cytometry allows clinicians to view many antibodies at the same time and quickly collect data from thousands of cells in a single sample.
+Flow cytometry allows clinicians to view many antibodies simultaneously and quickly collect data from thousands of cells in a single sample.

-Flow cytometry helps define unique characteristics of leukemia cells or blasts.
+Flow cytometry helps define the unique characteristics of leukemia cells or blasts.

 These characteristics can help form a prognosis and measure response to treatment using minimal residual disease.

-A small number of leukemia or minimal residual disease cells means that there are bursts in the bone marrow that cannot be found using standard laboratory tests (such as microscopy), but are found using more sensitive tests (such as flow cytometry or polymerase chain reaction).
+A small number of leukemia or minimal residual disease cells means bursts in the bone marrow that cannot be found using standard laboratory tests (such as microscopy) but are found using more sensitive tests (such as flow cytometry or polymerase chain reaction).

-Cytogenetics is the analysis of a cell’s chromosomes, including the number, size, shape, and way they are arranged.
+Cytogenetics analyzes a cell’s chromosomes, including the number, size, shape, and way they are arranged.